cmb69/pagemanager_xh/README.md

 requires the jQuery4CMSimple and Fa\_XH plugins, which are already contained in the standard download of CMSimple\_XH.
 It also requires PHP ≥ 5.3.0 with the JSON extension.

+## Download

+The [lastest release](https://github.com/cmb69/pagemanager_xh/releases/latest) is available for download on Github.

 ## Installation